CMSCompOps/wtc-console/README.md

 - Python >=2.7

 #### Install Node and NPM

+If you are using CERN managed machine then ask administrator to install latest Node version.
-Follow this guide for [RHEL](https://tecadmin.net/install-latest-nodejs-and-npm-on-centos/)
+If you are managing this machine, then follow this guide for [RHEL](https://tecadmin.net/install-latest-nodejs-and-npm-on-centos/)

 #### Install Oracle Instant Client